 Also in this zone is the warden's hut, amphitheatre, toilet block, Zig Zag path and storytelling area.
 Free events take place at the amphitheatre every summer.

-BBQs aren't allowed in the fun zone and owners are asked to keep dogs on leads.
+Owners are asked to keep dogs on leads.

 This zone opened in 2006 and is designed to keep the spirit of the original park.
 It contrasts the wild zone with formal planting and emphasises the horticultural excellence the park has been known for historically.